With college costs at an all-time high and continuing to rise, it makes sense for high school students to apply for as many scholarships as possible.

 College scholarships can be broadly divided into two categories: Financial need-based and merit-based.

-Many families assume that to receive a merit-based scholarship, a student needs to be a top athlete or have stellar academic achievements.
+Many families assume that to receive a merit-based scholarship, a high school student needs to be a top athlete or have stellar academic achievements.
 But in fact, scholarships are available to students based on a wide variety of eligibility factors.
 Sean Castillo, Community Strategist for Zinch, says, “There are many scholarship opportunities that do not heavily rely on GPAs and instead focus on unique skills, talents, or interests that may not be evident on a student’s transcript.”

 Plus, scholarships are offered by numerous sources including big corporations (Coca-Cola, Dell, Burger King), private foundations, and colleges themselves.
 Eligibility criteria can range from religious affiliation to community service to proposed college major.
 From the International Star Trek Fan Association to the National Potato Council, Chris Long, president of Cappex, adds, “You name it, there’s probably some scholarship out there for your student.”